iandebeer/castanet/README.md

 val petrinet = b3.build()
 ```

-State is attributed to the Petri Net through Markers that associate a BitVectors(scodec.bits) with a specific Place
+State is attributed to the Petri Net through Markers that associate a BitVector (scodec.bits) with a specific Place.

 ```scala
 val m1 = Markers(pn)